open-ipcamera/open-ipcamera/README.txt

 # - Cameras:	Picams 1.3 and 2.1

 # 3. SCRIPT PREREQUISITES:
+# - DHCP IP addressing: If the camera can just catch an address it will configure the rest of the networking
 # - Internet connection (wired or Ethernet)
 # - USB flash drive formatted for EXFAT filesystem
 # - Dropbox Account Access Token: My script copies images from the Pi's local USB storage into cloud via Dropbox API.
 See "DROPBOXACCESSTOKEN" variable in script for further info